mrflashstudio/OsuParsers/README.md

     - [Database documentation](docs/DatabaseDocumentation.md)

 # Installation
-Download latest version of parser from [releases](https://github.com/mrflashstudio/OsuBeatmapParser/releases), then add the dll into your project references.
+Download latest version of parser from [releases](https://github.com/mrflashstudio/OsuParsers/releases), then add the dll into your project references.
-Or you can just install [NuGet package](https://www.nuget.org/packages/OsuBeatmapParser). (`Install-Package OsuBeatmapParser -Version 1.3.0`)
+Or you can just install [NuGet package](https://www.nuget.org/packages/OsuParsers). (`Install-Package OsuParsers -Version 1.3.1`)

 # Building and Requirements
 - You need a desktop platform that can compile .NET 4.5
-- Clone the repository `git clone https://github.com/mrflashstudio/OsuBeatmapParser`
+- Clone the repository `git clone https://github.com/mrflashstudio/OsuParsers`
 - And then you can build the project in your IDE.

 # Methods